TL; DR: Scrum Master Anti-Patterns from Job Ads

-Job ads for scrum master or agile coach positions reveal a great insight into an organization’s progress on becoming agile.
-To gain these, I analyzed more than 50 job ads for scrum master or agile coach positions.
-Learn more about what makes job ads such a treasure trove with the following 22 scrum master anti-patterns.
+Job ads for Scrum Master positions reveal great insight into an organization’s progress on becoming agile.
+I analyzed more than 50 job ads for Scrum Master positions to gain these.
+Learn more about what makes job ads such a treasure trove with the following 22 Scrum Master anti-patterns derived from job ads.

-Analyzing a Job Advertisement for a Scrum Master or Agile Coach position
+Analyzing a Job Advertisement for a Scrum Master Position

-Probably, you are considering a position as a scrum master or agile coach in a particular organization.
-I suggest that before going all in (the application process), you should consider analyzing the job description for scrum master anti-patterns first.
+Probably, you are considering a position as a Scrum Master in a particular organization.
+I suggest that before going all-in (the application process), you should consider analyzing the job description for Scrum Master anti-patterns first.

 How Large Organizations Create Job Ads

-Usually, the organization’s HR department will create the final text of the job advertisement and post it to the chosen job sites.
+Usually, the organization’s people management department will create the job advertisement’s final text and post it to the chosen job sites.
 Hopefully, and depending on their process and level of collaboration (and agile mindset) in the organization, the team for which the new position was advertised may have participated in creating the job ad.
-This certainly avoids advertising a wrong description to prospective candidates.
+This certainly avoids promoting the wrong description to prospective candidates.

-Too often, however, advertisements may read like a copy and paste from positions that an organization’s HR believes to be similar to that of a scrum master (for example, a project manager).
-Or, sometimes, the HR department copies from other scrum master job ad which they believe correctly reflect the requirements of the organization.
-So, don’t be too surprised to see a job advertisement that reads like a list of scrum master anti-patterns.
+However, too often, advertisements may read like a copy and paste from positions that an organization’s people management department believes to be similar to that of a Scrum Master (for example, a project manager).
+Sometimes, the people management department copies from other Scrum Master job ads that they believe correctly reflect the organization’s requirements.
+So, don’t be too surprised to see a job advertisement that reads like a list of Scrum Master anti-patterns.

 Red Flags: A Sign of Cargo Cult Agile or just on Organization at the Beginning of the Agile Transition?

-This is often the case when an organization’s HR does not have a lot of experience in hiring agile practitioners because they are in the early stages of the agile transition.
-Therefore, an unusual job description does not imply that the organization is not trying to become agile, it may just mean that the HR department has not yet caught up with the new requirements.
-Such an advertisement can actually help raise the topic and be of benefit during the job interview.
+This is often the case when an organization’s people management does not have a lot of experience in hiring agile practitioners because they are in the early stages of the agile transition.
+Therefore, an unusual job description does not imply that the organization is not trying to become agile; it may just mean that the people management department has not yet caught up with the new reality.
+Such an advertisement can help raise the topic and benefit during the job interview.

-Be aware, however, that if an organization which claims to be agile is using this kind of advertisement despite being well underway on its agile transition, it then raises a red flag: miscommunication in the hiring process may indicate deeper issues or problems at the organizational level.
-It could be as critical as someone at management level, to whom the new scrum master would likely report, having no clue what becoming agile is all about.
+However, be aware that if an organization that claims to be agile is using this kind of advertisement despite being well underway on its agile transition, it then raises a red flag: miscommunication in the hiring process may indicate deeper issues or problems at the organizational level.
+It could be as critical as someone at the management level, to whom the new Scrum Master would likely report, having no clue what becoming agile implies.

 Scrum Master Anti-Patterns from Job Ads in 22 Examples